Duncan L. Hunter 2008 presidential campaign: Announcement

 On October 30, 2006, before a crowd of about 100 people on the Naval Base San Diego waterfront, Hunter announced the formation of an exploratory committee to begin raising campaign funds and organizing supporters for the Republican Party's 2008 presidential nomination.
 He reasoned, "[t]his is going to be a long road, it's a challenging road, there's going to be some rough and tumble, but I think it's the right thing to do for our country."
 He did not seek advice from party leaders before making the decision.
 The New York Times described the move as a "surprise."
 Mesa College Political Science professor Carl Luna speculated that Hunter's run was an attempt to find "something to do" in preparation for his loss of the Armed Services Committee chairmanship with Democrats heavily favored to reclaim the House.
 Political analysts saw little chance for the campaign's success.
 Claremont McKenna College government professor Jack Pitney argued that due to low name recognition and "no following within the party", Hunter "faces extremely long odds".

 After the announcement, Hunter received the endorsement of retired Air Force Brigadier General Chuck Yeager.
 He won the January 13, 2007 Maricopa County, Arizona straw poll, edging all three projected top tier candidates including Massachusetts Governor Mitt Romney, Senator John McCain of Arizona, and former New York City Mayor Rudy Giuliani.
-Ten days later, Hunter filed papers with the Federal Elections Commission to officially begin his presidential campaign.
+Ten days later, Hunter filed papers with the Federal Election Commission to officially begin his presidential campaign.